david-yoon/multimodal-speech-emotion/README.md

 ### [cite]
-- Please cite our paper, when you use our code | model
+- Please cite our paper, when you use our code | model | dataset

   > @article{yoon2018multimodal, <br>
   >  title={Multimodal Speech Emotion Recognition Using Audio and Text}, <br>